Associate Professor of French and Linguistics

 Areas of Expertise: technology-enhanced foreign language teaching and learning sociolinguistic and pragmatic variation in French and ESL-language computer-mediated discourse

 Dr. Géraldine Blattner is a Swiss native.
 She has obtained her Ph.D.
 (2007) in French and Applied Linguistics from Pennsylvania State University.
 She also holds a master's degree in TESOL and in French literature from the University of Mississippi (2002).
 Her interests are new technologies as tools for communication and for language learning and teaching, electronic French discourse, sociolinguistics, SLA and psycholinguistics.
 At FAU, she has been teaching a variety of undergraduate classes, including Culture et Société, Structure of Modern French, French Sociolinguistics, French Phonetics and Pronunciation, and Introduction to Linguistics.
 She also teaches different graduate seminars such as Principles of Linguistics, Sociolinguistics, History and Dialectology of French, Electronic Media and Foreign Language Education, Applied Linguistics and TESOL.
 In 2011 she received one of the eight awards for Excellence and Innovation in Undergraduate Teaching from FAU.
-She is also the coordinator of the Program to Academic Readiness (PAR) and trains the Teaching Assistants who are in charge of the various ESL courses of this program.
+She is also the coordinator of the university track of the Intensive English Institute (IEI) http://www.fau.edu/intensive-english/ and trains the Teaching Assistants who are in charge of the various ESL courses of this program.

 Her recent publications include the following: